brettdowney/brettdowney.github.io/README.md

  - writing technical documentation.

  **Why is my resume not showing up?**
-  - Check to make sure your repository is named correctly (Yourusername.github.io).
- - Wait a few minutes and try refreshing, sometimes it takes a few minutes to appear.
+ If you resume is not showing up check to ensure your repository is named correcty (YourUserName.github.io).
+Also, try waiting a few minutes and refreshing, sometimes it takes a few mintues to appear.